lanl-ansi/GasPowerModels.jl/docs/src/formulations.md

 # Network Formulations

-The network formulations for coupled gas grid modeling directly use the formulations defined in GasModels.jl and PowerModels.jl
+The network formulations for joint gas-power modeling use the formulations defined in GasModels.jl and PowerModels.jl.